GeoscienceAustralia/dea-knowledge-hub/docs/guides/land-cover-explorer.md

 ## Navigate across time and place

 To navigate to a place on a map, use your mouse to zoom in and drag to move around.
-Or, enter an address or place into the search bar on the top left to jump directly to a location, e.g. "Warragamba Dam"
+Or, enter an address or place into the search bar on the top left to jump directly to a location, e.g. "Ballarat".

 To navigate through time, ensure that **Animate** is selected in the bottom panel, then drag the slider underneath **Choose a year to view** on the bottom panel.
 You can view data for any year for which there is coverage, from 1988 onwards.